dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 CI is within = 1857.55  and  1870.45

 I am now 95% confidence that the daily sales of boxes of sugar cookie is within intervals 1857.55 and 1870.45; I need to work harder and do things a bit differently to achieve my daily target of 2000 boxes per day.
 For now, it's not feasible.

-Assuming the higher management of my company said, look, you might have drawn from the most recent data; we use to sell an average of 1900 boxes of cookies per day.
+Assuming the higher management of my company said, look, you might have drawn from the most recent data we use to sell an average of 1900 boxes of cookies per day.
 To cornfirm that the true mean of the population is 1900, I will have to conduct hypothesis testing.

 ## Hypothesis Testing
-Hypothesis testing is conducted to varify the validity of a claim about a population based on a single sample (Bob and Fatma 2016, p.206).
-There are two tail hypothesis test that are  usually associated with equal to (=) and not equal to ($`\neq`$) and a one tail hypothesis test that are associted with greater than (>), greater than or equal to ($`\geq`$), less than (<), and les than or equal to($`\leq`$) .
+Hypothesis testing is conducted to varify whether a claim is valid or not.
+Hypothesis test can be stated in two ways:

+**1.** The two tail hypothesis test that is stated with equal to (=) or not equal to ($`\neq`$)

+**2** The one tail hypothesis test that is associted with greater than (>), greater than or equal to ($`\geq`$), less than (<), and les than or equal to($`\leq`$) .

 **Example Usage of Hypothesis Test**

 To varify whether the true mean sales of cookie boxes is 1900, assuming that I selected a cookie sale of 42 number of samples and got a mean of 1872 with a standard deviation of 50 if I choose a 95% confidence interval i.e., alpha is 5% and  conducted my test as follows:

 **State my hypothesis:** This is a two tail hypothesis because I'm using "equal to"  and "not equal to" to declare my mean.